Our experts answer your questions with a smile

 - Magnesium

-Over the course of its life cycle, taking recycling into account, an electric vehicle uses 30 kg of metals from its lithium ion battery, compared with 17,000 liters of oil for a combustion engine.
-"This is the equivalent of a pile of oil barrels 90 m high," says Lucien Mathieu, electric mobility analyst at Transport et Environnement.
-And let's not forget that the amount of petrol or diesel burned by a combustion-powered car is around 300 times greater than the amount it actually consumes to get around.
+Over the course of its life cycle, if recycling is taken into account, electric vehicles use up 30 kg of metals from its production. lithium ion battery compared with 17,000 litres of oil for internal combustion engines.
+"That's the equivalent of a pile of oil barrels 90 metres high," says Lucien Mathieu, electric mobility analyst at Transport et Environnement.
+And let's not forget that the amount of petrol or diesel burnt by an internal combustion car is around 300 times greater than the amount it actually consumes to travel.

-The electric car's main component is lithium, without which it would be difficult to run.
+The electric car is mainly made up of lithium, its key component, without which it would be difficult to run.

 But most models also include :